-Most vandalism occurs between $3:30\ pm\ \&\ 2:00\ am.$ Vandalism is a criminal code offence.
+Most vandalism occurs between 3:30 pm & 2:00 am.
+Vandalism is a criminal code offence.
 Vandalism is wilful damage.

-The f ollowing is a list o f different types of vandalism;
+The following is a list of different types of vandalism;

-Ritual: Halloween, New Year's Eve

-Event Related: Grey Cup, Stanley Cup, World Series

-Play Related: Near playing field or yard, broken windows

-Wear and Tear: Cigarette burns, scratches, dents

-П Target Specific: School, strike, racist

-Vindictive: For perceived mistreatment or insult
+- Ritual: Halloween, New Year's Eve - Event Related: Grey Cup, Stanley Cup, World Series - Play Related: Near playing field or yard, broken windows - Wear and Tear: Cigarette burns, scratches, dents - Target Specific: School, strike, racist - Vindictive: For perceived mistreatment or insult

-Wavs to prevent vanda lism are:
+Ways to prevent vandalism are:

-- regular security p
+- regular security patrols

-good lighting
+- good lighting

-regular clean up
+- regular clean up

-3

-If a si tuation occurs, do the following:
+If a situation occurs, do the following:

-damage or vandalism
+- keep a log of all damage or vandalism

-photograph all se erious vandalism
+- photograph all serious vandalism

-report all serious vandalism to the police
+- report all serious vandalism to the police

-clean up as soon as possible
+- clean up as soon as possible

-check CCTV (Clos sed Circuit Television) tapes
+- check CCTV (Closed Circuit Television) tapes

-ess control mechanisms
+- double check access control mechanisms

-П if serious, post ex ktra security or surveillance
+- if serious, post extra security or surveillance